Latest on negotiations for 2020 MLB season: Pla...

 - News Article

-Latest on negotiations for 2020 MLB season: Players union explains why latest proposal was 'resoundingly rejected'
+Latest on negotiations for 2020 MLB season: Players angry at league's new offer of 76-game season

 With owners giving approval on May 11 to Major League Baseball's proposal to begin the 2020 season amid the coronavirus pandemic, negotiations are now ongoing between the league and Players Association.